IpDaniel/BethesdaMatters/README.md

     - [ ] Sports
     - [ ] Traffic alerts
     - [ ] Weekend events
-    - [ ] Make the line spacing work properly even with paragraphs in the same text box
+    - [ ] Make the line spacing work properly even with paragraphs in the same text box for articles specifically
     - [ ] Change the "news" to "Matters" everywhere it's important